danknights/mice5035/tutorials/06_beta_diversity_stats/README.md

 ---

 ## Exercise 1
 - A. Change three things about your plot by modifying arguments in the calls to `plot`, `dataEllipse`, and/or `legend`.
-Describe how and why you made the changes, and what effect they had.
+Describe the changes you made and what effect they had.
 Copy the command you ran and a screen capture of the figure to your worksheet.

 ---